MHaringa/insurancerating/docs/reference/add_prediction.md

 ## Value

-A `data.frame` containing the original data along with additional columns for model predictions (and confidence intervals if requested).
+A `data.frame` containing the original data and additional columns for model predictions.
+If `confidence = TRUE`, confidence interval columns are added as well.

+## Details

+Predictions are calculated on the response scale using `stats::predict(..., type = "response")`.
+For GLMs with a log link, such as Poisson frequency models or Gamma severity models, the added columns are therefore already on the original scale.

+If `confidence = TRUE`, lower and upper confidence interval columns are added next to each prediction column.
+The default interval suffixes are `"lower"` and `"upper"`.

 ## Author